 To avoid receiving notices for bankruptcy cases when you are only involved in the related Adversary Proceeding, go to Utilities - Maintain Your ECF Account.
 Click the Email Information button.
 On the screen, choose the radio button Send notices for adversary proceedings in which I am directly involved but not for their related bankruptcy cases.
 Click Return to Account Screen and on the next screen you must click Submit for any changes to become effective.

 If your client’s involvement with a case has ended, you may remove your client and yourself from the case by e-filing the text-only event Miscellaneous-Request for No Further Notices.

 Another option available to you is to learn to manage your NEF’s using the Rule Agent that typically comes with your e-mail software.
 For example, you can instruct the Rule Agent to route NEF’s with certain subject line keywords to Trash or another folder.
 For more information, contact your IT support professional or e-mail software provider.

-If you have made an error in ECF, please call the Help Desk before attempting to correct it.
+If you have made an error in ECF, please click here to contact the court.
 This will ensure that error is fixed in the most efficient way and you are not working at cross purposes with the court.

 It is very important to use the correct event (menu item) in ECF.
 Not only does it ensure that the item appears on the docket correctly, it often helps the court manage the case by setting or terminating a deadline or case flag, stopping a discharge from automatically being entered, setting a hearing, linking correctly to a response, objection or notice, complying with statistical reporting requirements, etc.